josefinelofgren/diskrid/README.md

 - run the project by using "npm start" in terminal

 ### Packages
-- React-router-dom
+- react-router-dom
-- React-bootstrap
+- react-bootstrap
-- React-icons
+- react-icons